Spectral tensor-train decomposition: Relevant results from approximation theory

 where the nodes $\{ x_i \}_{i=1}^k \in [a,b]$ are typically distributed non-uniformly over the interval; an example is the Gauss nodes used in Section \ref{sec:projection}.
 This choice is designed to avoid the \textit{Runge phenomenon} and hence assure a more accurate approximation.
 The univariate polynomial interpolation operator $\Pi_N: V \rightarrow {\rm span}\left( \{ l_i \}_{i=0}^{N} \right)$ is given by

+The polynomial interpolation $\Pi_{N}$ is also a projection, but in general not orthogonal on $L^2_\mu({\bf I})$.
 Lagrange interpolation in the multivariate case presents many theoretical issues when used for interpolation on arbitrary nodes.
 In the scope of this paper, however, we will only consider tensor grids of nodes, for which the theory follows easily from the univariate case.
 As we will see in the next section, we will never explicitly construct these tensor grids, thanks to the TT decomposition and cross-interpolation.
 But the convergence properties of Lagrange interpolation on tensor grids will nonetheless be useful for analysis purposes.
 The convergence of the Lagrange interpolant is again dictated by the smoothness of the function being approximated.

 \begin{proposition}[Convergence of Lagrange interpolation \cite{Bernardi1992,Canuto2006}] Let $f \in \mathcal{H}^k_\mu({\mathbf{I}})$ for $k \geq 1$.
 Then

 \end{proposition}

 Recall that Lagrange interpolation on $N+1$ Gauss nodes is equivalent to the degree-$N$ pseudospectral approximation (discrete projection) computed with the same nodes \cite{boyd2001chebyshev}; this equivalence also extends to the tensorized case.